When heading down the Garden Route from Cape Town we’ve always just zipped straight past the town of George (I don’t think we’re the only ones!)

 Entrance is R10 per person and kids under 12 are free.

 Tel: +27 (0) 44 874 1558

-A firm favourite with families visiting the George area is the Red Berry Farm.
-There is a multitude of fun activities on offer at this strawberry farm including picking your own strawberries, taking a ride on a miniature train, cruising around in bubble balls, pedal go-karts, bumper cars, pony rides and the biggest maze in the Southern Hemisphere.
+A firm favorite with families visiting the George area is the Red Berry Farm.
+There is a multitude of fun activities on offer at this strawberry farm including picking your own strawberries, taking a ride on a miniature train, cruising around in bubble balls, pedal go-karts, bumper cars, pony rides, and the biggest maze in the Southern Hemisphere.